 The Canada Fund for Local Initiatives administered by the Canadian embassy also provides support to local organizations to promote good governance, human rights and the empowerment of women.

-Two-way merchandise trade between Canada and Zimbabwe was valued at $28.1 million in 2017, comprising $13.1 million-worth of Canadian exports to, and $15 million-worth of imports from, Zimbabwe.
-Top Canadian merchandise exports to Zimbabwe include wheat, agricultural products, motor vehicle parts and lentils.
-Top Canadian merchandise imports include nickel and related products, vermiculite and granite, as well as tobacco products.
+Two-way merchandise trade between Canada and Zimbabwe was valued at $17.4 million in 2018, comprising $12.3 million of Canadian exports to and $5.1 million of imports from Zimbabwe.
+Top Canadian merchandise export to Zimbabwe is vegetable products.
+Top Canadian merchandise import is minerals.
 Canadian investment in Zimbabwe is predominantly in the mining sector.

 Other relevant information